Beginner-Developers1/Quizzer-The-online-exam-taking-platform-/README.md

 3. Profile: you can update profile by clicking on edit button.
 4. Communicate: in which you can communicate.
 5. Custom test: you can create, update and delete quiz accordingly syllabus.

+Sr No.Comparison Feature	surveyAnyPlace	                                                            quizzer 1	Communication	            The facility of communication is not available in which                 	In which communication facility is available
+2	All Devises	                  Its only for mobile and tablets	                                          Its web based 3	Custome test	            available	                                                                  available 4	price	                        paid	                                                                        Totally free